project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 published: true
 allowSearch: true
 ---
-Overview
+## Overview

 This document describes how to file an effective Sunbird bug report.
 Before filing a bug report, check the troubleshooting page [here](http://www.sunbird.org/developer-docs/troubleshooting/) for a solution.
 If there exists no solution to your issue, the following process will guide you in figuring out and resolving your issue.

-Introduction
+## Introduction
 To report a bug in the Sunbird bug trackers, you need to create a tracker item.
 Add a tracker item.
 Once added, the Sunbird Developer team will check the validity of the issue raised and act accordingly.
-Prerequisites
+### Prerequisites

-1. An Account on GIT, since the Sunbird repository lives in GitHub.
+- An Account on GIT, since the Sunbird repository lives in GitHub.
-•	If you already have a GIT account, login with your credentials
+  - If you already have a GIT account, login with your credentials
-•	If you do not have a GIT account, register for an account at GitHub [here](https://github.com/)
+  - If you do not have a GIT account, register for an account at GitHub [here](https://github.com/)
-•	The Sunbird Issue Tracker uses GitHub accounts for authentication
+  - The Sunbird Issue Tracker uses GitHub accounts for authentication
-2. Use the latest version of Sunbird
+- Use the latest version of Sunbird
-•	If you are using an out-of-date version of Sunbird, please update to the latest version.
+  - If you are using an out-of-date version of Sunbird, please update to the latest version.

 After Prerequisites, follow these guidelines to ensure that your Bug report is clear and effective:

-Isola
-Separate out the bug
+### Separate out the bug

 The first step in in writing an effective bug report is to find exactly:
-•	What the problem is?
+**What the problem is?**
 Clearly and precisely state what exactly is wrong?
 •	How to reproduce it?
 If you have an explicit understanding about what exactly is wrong, you can reproduce an example of the problem